lightning/bolts/07-routing-gossip.md

         connected to them.
       - otherwise:
         - SHOULD store this `channel_announcement`.
-  - once its funding output has been spent or reorganized out:
+  - once its funding output has been spent OR reorganized out:
     - SHOULD forget a channel.

 ### Rationale